 Welcome to this Summer 2023 engineering update from the General Steam Navigation project.
 Progress has been made on various engineering fronts on the project over the past few months and with some of our background efforts about to bear fruit we’ll have some brilliant work to share over the coming months.

+Boiler Since the last packet, there has been no further progress on the boiler, but we are working on scheduling the boiler washout.
+This was originally planned for February, but was postponed due to a combination of personal circumstances.
 Mother nature had a go at helping with the washout recently, but photos from inside the boiler show everything remains dry.
 The Boiler washout actually took place at the beginning of August with the grateful assistance of our friends within the Swindon & Cricklade Railway Steam loco department.
 Details of the Boiler Inspectors preliminary inspection report will be in the next issue of our Members Magazine The Packet, if you not already a member join here today to get the latest news first.

-Progress on the trailing truck has been slim since provided in the last Members Magazine The Packet, as the NNRE have had other tasks taking higher priority.
+Trailing Truck Progress on the trailing truck has been slim since provided in the last Members Magazine The Packet, as the NNRE have had other tasks taking higher priority.
 Following the previous issue of The Packet, we have had some helpful insight into the weldability of gunmetal (and leaded gunmetal) which is proving very useful.

-Physical progress with the crank axle continues to be impacted by geopolitical events causing volatility in the price of steel, after discussions with our friends in the B17 Steam Locomotive Trust project & A1 Steam Locomotive Trust, with whom we were planning to place a group order for A4T forgings for the stub axles, we are pausing the ordering process until we have greater certainty over the price.
+Crank Axle Physical progress with the crank axle continues to be impacted by geopolitical events causing volatility in the price of steel, after discussions with our friends in the B17 Steam Locomotive Trust project & A1 Steam Locomotive Trust, with whom we were planning to place a group order for A4T forgings for the stub axles, we are pausing the ordering process until we have greater certainty over the price.
 Whilst it is disappointing to not be placing an order for these crucial parts of our locomotive, it feels more prudent to wait, saving us money in the long run.
 During this self-imposed delay, we continue to use the time to produce the engineering justification for manufacture of the stub axles in A4T & the sweep webs in 817m40, so that when we are happy with prices, we can proceed.

 We are also continuing with the initial design of the new chain-driver sprocket to fit the balanced crank axle design.
 The design fitted to the original unbalanced crank won’t fit the balanced crank design, as the stub axles are wider & the mounting points were changed.
 There was a design for the sprocket for the balanced crank axle, but it is not in any drawing collection that we are aware of, and is assumed lost.
 The design we are working on will be based upon the original sprocket along with the mounting design for the eccentric fitted on rebuilding to drive the inner motion, as we know the mounting points were broadly the same.